pybricks/pybricks.github.io/learn/flow-basics/multitasking.md

 identical to the previous example.

 **Challenge #4.3.C: On the dance floor, with tasks** ⸺ Open the solution that you made for Challenge #4.3.B.
-Create a Task block for driving straight for 250 mm while blinking a blue light.
-In contrast to the example above, now the Multitask block is placed inside the Task block.
-Create another Task block for turning 90 degrees while blinking a red light.
-Once created, where do you put the Task Caller blocks to make it drive in a square while blinking the lights as instructed?
+Create a Task block that drives straight for 250 mm while blinking a blue light.
+Unlike the previous example, this time place the Multitask block inside the Task block.
+Next, create another Task block for turning 90 degrees while blinking a red light.
+Once you have created these, where should you place the Task Caller blocks to make the robot drive in a square while blinking the lights as instructed?
 {: .notice--primary}

 # Running more than two tasks

-You can run more than two tasks at once by expanding the Multitask block with the v-shaped symbol at the bottom For example, your robot could simultaneously rotate a motor, play a sound, blink a light, and print some text, as shown below.
+You can run more than two tasks at once by expanding the Multitask block using the v-shaped symbol at the bottom.
+For example, your robot could simultaneously rotate a motor, play a sound, blink a light, and print some text, as shown below.